 I love a good meal prep recipe and these meatballs are perfect for your weekly meal prep since they store easily and reheat nicely.

-To store these meatballs, let them cool completey and keep them in an airtight container in the refrigerator for up to 3 days.
+To store these meatballs in the refrigerator: cook them and let them cool completely then transfer them to an airtight container and store them in the refrigerator for up to 3 days.

-To reheat these zucchini meatballs, remove them from the refrigerator and cook them in the air fryer are 390 degrees F for 4-5 minutes.
+Reheating these zucchini meatballs: remove them from the refrigerator and cook them in the air fryer at 390 degrees F for 4-5 minutes.
 Then remove them, roll them in some sauce and serve.

-You can easily make these turkey zucchini meatballs ahead of time by mixing up the meatball mixture then form the meatballs and place them on a lined baking sheet or clean plate.
-Store them in the refrigerator for up to 2 hours before cooking them.
+To freeze these turkey zucchini meatballs: mix up the meatball mixture then form the meatballs and place them on a lined baking sheet or clean plate.
+Freeze for about 1 hour then transfer them to a freezer-friendly bag or container and keep them in the freezer for up to 1 month.

-- To make these in the oven, place them onto a lined baking sheet and cook them at 400 degrees F for 15-20 minutes.
+Yes, you can!
+To bake these in the oven: roll them and place them onto a lined baking sheet and cook them at 400 degrees F for 15-20 minutes.

-Did you try this recipe?
+Did you try this turkey zucchini meatballs recipe?
 If you did, then please leave a rating and comment below.
 I would love to hear how yours turned out!Print